d1mnewz/interviews/Offer.md

 >
 > Thanks for an opportunity, I'm in :)

 What you need to know about negotiation an offer is that transparency is the key - keep things clear and let employer understand your concerns.
-Once you do that, the path is clear and they will raise initial salary (usually +- 500$/month doesn't make much difference), schedule, etc.
+Once you do that, the path is clear and they will raise initial salary (usually +- 500$/month doesn't make much difference), adjust your schedule, give you more vacation days, etc.